 Phone screen (easy to hide)

 15-30 minutes.
 Take it from your car, a quiet room, or during a walk.
 Schedule for early morning or lunch.
 One "appointment" covers it.
 Nobody notices.
+The interview excuses for work that have stopped raising eyebrows in 2026 are mostly medical or dental, plus generic personal appointment language.

 Video interview (moderate)